a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 ## What is collision detection?

-Collision detection is the ability for entities in the game, such as the player, to be able to detect "collisions" with other map entities, such as map tiles, enemies, etc. This is generally done through checking if two entities "intersect" each other, at which point a collision has occurred.
+Collision detection is the ability for entities in the game, such as the player, to be able to detect "collisions" with other map entities, such as map tiles, NPCs, etc. This is generally done through checking if two entities "intersect" each other, at which point a collision has occurred.
 Games are built around collision detection -- think of any of your favorite video games and tell me if the game would still work if entities could not detect and react to colliding with other entities, and I guarantee you it cannot.